Hundreds of thousands are dying, millions are in financial pain, yet Congress fails to do anything to help Americans in

 But all jokes aside, for once the problem isn’t Trump, it’s Congress.
 Primarily republicans, but democrats aren't without blame either.
 Just this week, Nancy Pelosi rejected a stimulus package that would have helped millions.
 The fact that both parties think a one-time, $1,300 check is sufficient to get American families through an economic disaster of this size is evidence enough how disconnected they are from the people they represent and how far their thinking is removed from reality.

 It’s not just that Republicans don’t want to spend the money or that Democrats are hard-balling for a bigger stimulus package knowing Trump will get the credit and it may impact the election, it’s much deeper than that.
-Because if someone can help you during your time of financial need —which Congress certainly can, in fact, it has a duty to do so — but they choose not to, there is usually a reason why.
+If someone can help you during your time of financial need —which Congress certainly can, in fact, it has a duty to do so — but they choose not to, there is usually a reason why.
 (I’m not going to go into the fact that the US Treasury borrows at negative real interest rates and does so in a currency they print.
 Bottom line: there is plenty of money to go around.

 So what, then, is that reason?
 Why has Congress failed the American people to such a malignant degree?